 The answer is, that at some stage in our course we will have to prepare and cook meat and fish dishes as part of the required evidence in order to obtain the qualification.

-Obtaining a qualificationOpens in a new tab., such as an NVQ in professional cookery requires that we can demonstrate a set criteria of skills.
+Obtaining a qualification, such as an NVQ in professional cookery requires that we can demonstrate a set criteria of skills.
 Our entire training years are constructed of gaining experience on a certain area and then being able to evidence that criteria.

 Once all the evidence has been gathered we are qualified.
 As an example, we have to evidence that we can make stocks; we will need proof we have made fish, vegetable and beef stocks.